 - the Life Cycle Assessment (LCA) of ICT goods, networks and services

-- methods to assess the energy efficiency of wireless access networks and equipment, core networks and wireline access equipment
+- methods to assess the energy efficiency of wireless access networks and equipment, core networks and wireline access equipment including Efficiency metrics/KPI definition for equipment and network

 - network standby mode for household and office equipment